smithki/next-super-layout/README.md

 # 🗺 `next-super-layout`

-Next.js conveninently solves many of the headaches involved in modern React development.
-However, one of the fundamental pieces missing from Next.js is the ability to create clean, composable, and shareable layout abstractions.
+Next.js conveniently solves many of the headaches involved with modern React development.
+However, one of the fundamental pieces still _missing_ from Next.js is the ability to create clean, composable, data-infused layouts.
 [There is some advice to be found in Next.js docs](https://nextjs.org/docs/basic-features/layouts), but no sufficient out-of-the-box abstraction.
-This problem only worsens when component-level data becomes necessary anywhere in your application; at which point your best bet is to "drill props" and deal with an unamanageable amount of `/pages` boilerplate.
+This problem only worsens when component-level data becomes necessary anywhere in your application; at which point your only option is to "drill props" and deal with increasing amounts of `/pages` boilerplate.
 This project tries to solve the layouts problem with a simple, opinionated abstraction that plays nicely with existing Next.js conventions.

-## Installation
+## 📦 Installation

 Using NPM: